MinaProtocol/mina/rfcs/0042-networking-refactor.md

 The transport layer we will use for these data streams will be Unix pipes.
 The parent daemon process can create all the required Unix pipes for the various data streams, and pass the correct file descriptors (either the write or read descriptors depending on the direction of the pipe) to the child helper process when it initializes.
 Pipes are considered preferable over shared memory for the data streams since they already provide synchronization primitives for reading/writing and are easier to implement correctly, though shared memory would be likely be slightly more optimized.

 Below is a proposed set of data streams we would setup for the helper IPC protocol.
-Keep in mind that some of these pipes cannot be setup without helper message type awareness, and thus will not be available separately until we perfrom a hard-fork update.
+Keep in mind that some of these pipes require some form of message type awareness in order to be implemented.
+We have ongoing work that adds message type awareness to the helper process, but this work requires a hard fork.
+If we want to split up message-specific pipes before a hard fork, we would need to add support for message peeking to the helper (which would involve making the helper aware of at least part of the encoding format for RPC messages).

 - stdin (used only for initialization message, then closed)
 - stdout (used only for helper logging)